 The parties commingling of partnership and personal assets has been a significant factor in cases in this area.
 Once again assets in the FLP should not be used for the personal expenses of the creator of the FLP.

 Where younger family members are not actively involved in FLP business decisions and kept in the dark about business operations the tax objectives of setting up the FLP may be jeopardized.
-Additionally, where the FLP was formed without the other family members having advice from independent counsel and/or retained a valuation expert, the IRS has challenged the tax benefits associated with the FLP.
+Additionally, where the FLP was formed without the other family members having advice from independent counsel and/or failed to retain a valuation expert to make sure their interest was correctly valued, the IRS has challenged the tax benefits associated with the FLP.

 The benefits of implementing a family limited partnership can be extremely significant.
 However, the FLP must be formed and operated in a business like and arm-length manner to insure the estate, gift and income tax benefits.
 For a discussion of these benefits please see the companion article entitled Family Limited Partnerships.